stacs-srg/valipop/docs/usage/guides/docker.md

 run_purpose = example
 ```

-You can make the following changes to the configuration file to alter Valipop's behaviour
+You can make the following changes to the configuration file to alter ValiPop's behaviour

 - Change the starting population size with [`t0_pop_size`](../configuration/config-reference.md#t0_pop_size).
 - Change the start and end data (as written in the record files) with [`t0`](../configuration/config-reference.md#t0) and [`tE`](../configuration/config-reference.md#tE).
 - Change input distributions used with [`var_data_files`](../configuration/config-reference.md#var_data_files) ([See Gotchas](#32-gotchas)).
 [Read more about input distributions.](../configuration/input-reference.md).
 - Change output record format with [`output_record_format`](../configuration/config-reference.md#output_record_format).
-- To disable the analysis portion of valipop, set [`output_tables`](../configuration/config-reference.md#output_tables) to `false`.
+- To disable the analysis portion of valiPop, set [`output_tables`](../configuration/config-reference.md#output_tables) to `false`.
 - Change the location of the result directory with [`results_save_location`](../configuration/config-reference.md#results_save_location) (You would need to change the Docker linking also, [see Gotchas](#32-gotchas)).
 - Change the name of the run within the result directory with [`run_purpose`](../configuration/config-reference.md#run_purpose).